I decided it was time to try the Decadent Red Velvet Cake from Melinda’s Gluten Free Goodies for a belated father’s day.

 Available from Coles, Woolworths, IGA, Independents, and various online stores.

-Trifle is one of the dishes on my 100 foods to cook in your lifetime challenge but because it’s part the way through the week, I’m not going to cook every element from scratch.
-I’m also wanted to make something British to celebrate the arrival of the Royal baby boy.
-I’ve tried to make it as traditionally as possible, but there is some debate about whether to add jelly or not to a trifle.
+I was wanting to make something British to celebrate the arrival of the Royal baby boy.
+I’ve tried to make this trifle as traditionally as possible, but there is some debate about whether to add jelly or not to a trifle.
 I like the strawberry wobble, so it’s staying.

 I’ve used mini Jam Swiss rolls for the cool effect it gives to the side of the glass bowl, but you could also use Madeira cake or Victoria sponge.